How the university is unique

 Distance between classes and parking on campus—NAU has walking and biking paths, but since it is a fairly large campus—plan for it to take about 20 minutes to get from South Campus to North Campus.
 For more information about biking and parking on campus please check out NAU’s Parking and Shuttle Services.
 In addition, if you plan on using a car while at NAU, whether you live on-campus or off—you will need a parking permit to park your car on campus.
 The Parking and Shuttle Services link has more information.

-JacksCard—This is your NAU student ID—you can use it for a variety of things from accessing dorms, and checking materials out at the library to JacksDebitExpress(JDE), which can be used for both on-campus and some off campus sites.
+JacksCard—This is your NAU student ID—you can use it for a variety of things from accessing residence halls, and checking materials out at the library.
+With it you are also able to use it for various campus dining options.
+The JacksDebitExpress(JDE), is designed specifically for on-campus purchases.
+It allows you to add money to your account using Visa, MasterCard, cash or check.

 Dining Options—Transfer students or commuter students can choose from any meal plan option, including Dining Dollars.